spacetelescope/jwst/README.md

     pip install -e .[test]
     pip install -e .[docs]
     pip install -e .[test,docs]

-Note: If you wish to install directly from github, but also include the extra dependencies, the syntax is as follows:

-    pip install "jwst[test] @ git+https://github.com/spacetelescope/jwst"

 Need other useful packages in your development environment?